Originally posted April 22nd 2019, Updated April 25th 2021

 Your immune system protects your body from pathogens (which cause disease).
 Pathogens are covered with tiny molecules called antigens.
 When your body detects one of these antigens, your immune system kicks into drive and mounts a response.
 If you are a healthy adult, most of the time, you will get sick and recover―although this is not always the case (for example, if you contract HIV).
 This also means that younger individuals with underdeveloped immune systems or older individuals with compromised immune systems may be at a much higher risk for the same infection.

-A vaccine is like a pathogen imposter–it looks like the pathogen, triggering an immune response, but does not make you sick.
-There are four main types of vaccines, live attenuated, inactivated, subunit, and toxoid.
+A vaccine is like a pathogen imposter―it looks like the pathogen, triggering an immune response, but does not make you sick.
+There are six main types of vaccines, live attenuated, inactivated, messenger RNA, subunit, toxoid and viral vector.
 When your body comes into contact with antigens on the vaccine, it produces antibodies specific to the pathogen’s antigens that the vaccine is mimicking.
 This primes your body to quickly respond to and neutralize the pathogen in the future, conferring immunity.

 Some vaccinations, such as pertussis, require a “booster shot” subsequent to the initial vaccination.
 The reason a booster shot is needed is simply because the number of circulating antibodies for a given pathogen decreases over time.
 In highly contagious infections, having low levels of antibodies decreases the speed at which the body can respond to a pathogen―a booster shot eliminates this problem by increasing the overall level of circulating antibodies.
 It is therefore imperative that you stay current with recommended immunization schedules.